sandeep2400/software_primer_text_files/Yii Primer.md

 ### Yii Demo Project ###
 when you create a demo project you will notice a PROTECTED folder which contains MVC folders.

+*Models in the demo project: Models are usually for DB access, but in the demo, there are no demos, only web forms.
+The loginform class extends the CFormModel whiih creates the user id for username and pwd.